-REACH is an EC regulation and stands for the Registration, Evaluation, Authorization and Restriction of Chemical substances.
+REACH is an EC regulation and stands for the Registration, Evaluation, Authorisation and Restriction of Chemical substances.

-For information on compliance with the REACH regulation (EC) No. 1907/2006 see www.stihl.com/reach saw chain in the spaces provided.
-This will make re-ordering simpler.
+For information on compliance with the REACH regulation (EC) No. 1907/2006 see www.stihl.com/reach.

-31 Ordering Spare Parts
+Ordering Spare Parts

-Please enter your saw model, serial number as well as the part numbers of the guide bar and
+Please enter your saw model, serial number as well as the part numbers of the guide bar and saw chain in the spaces provided.
+This will make reordering simpler.